DW3473/diallowallace.com/src/content/tabs/scholarships.md

 <!-- Use the file path relative to public/ -->
 ![Fari.](/images/Fari4.jpg)
 ---
 Mr Brother Jafari loved technology.
-I honor his lfie with a schoalrship to SpaceCamp for a deserviing young person.
+I honor his life with a scholarship to SpaceCamp for a deserviing young person.
 ---
 <!-- Use the file path relative to public/ -->
 ![Mr Veri.](/images/Veri4.jpg)